 Snow Valley Peak is an all season destination.
 You may use snowshoes or skis in the winter / spring or hike the Tahoe Rim Trail to access the summit after the snow is gone.

-For a good overview of the Spooner Lake area and the XC skiing available, click on this link to bring up some excellent information as well as a map which will orient you nicely to Snow Valley Peak's relationship to Spooner Lake.
+For a good overview of the Spooner Lake area and the XC skiing available, click on this link to bring up some excellent information as well as a map that will orient you nicely to Snow Valley Peak's relationship to Spooner Lake.

-Cabins are available at Spooner Lake and lodging is of available in So.
+Cabins are available at Spooner Lake and lodging is available in So.
 Lake Tahoe or Carson City.
 Camping is also to be found at some of the state parks listed HERE.